frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 Sox project notes

-I need the EasyEDA skematic and layout for the Sox board This is a 36 mm round board, probably 4 or more layers, ESP32 Arduino-compatible design.
+I need the EasyEDA schematic and layout for the Sox board This is a 36 mm round board, probably 4 or more layers, ESP32 Arduino-compatible design.
 Components are mounted top and bottom.